 For this $2,500 three-year personal loan, having bad credit would cost you an extra $1,240.88.

-The first thing you should know about having bad credit is that it doesn’t have to be a permanent thing.
+The first thing you should know about having bad credit is that it doesn’t have to be permanent.
 Most derogatory marks, such as late payments, foreclosures and even bankruptcies, will fall off your reports after seven to 10 years.

 This means that even if you file for bankruptcy, it’s still possible for you to work toward better credit.
 Here are some steps you can take toward that goal.

 First, check your credit reports.
-According to a 2012 study by the Federal Trade Commission, about 25% of U.S. consumers found errors on their credit reports that could affect their credit scores.
-Finding these errors — and successfully disputing them so they are removed from your credit reports — is an easy thing you can do to improve your credit.How to dispute an error on your credit report
+Finding errors — and successfully disputing them so they are removed from your credit reports — is an easy thing you can do to improve your credit.How to dispute an error on your credit report

 Next, learn what factors go into calculating your credit scores.
 By working to improve these factors, your overall credit health may improve, including both your credit history and your credit scores.
-For example, making sure you make your payments on time and pay down your debt (especially credit card debt) can go a long way toward improving your credit.5 quick tips to improve your credit health
+For example, making your payments on time and paying down your debt (especially credit card debt) can go a long way toward improving your credit.

-Trying to secure a loan when you have bad credit can be frustrating.
-But there could be a ray of hope for you.
-It may be possible to find reputable lenders who will work with you, even if you have bad credit.
+Trying to get a bad credit loan can be frustrating.
+But it can be possible to find reputable lenders who will work with you, even if you have bad credit.